mlhartme/stool/README.md

 #### Description

-Similar to the [create](#sc-create) command, but updates *stage* instead of creating a new one.
+Similar to [create](#sc-create), but updates *stage* instead of creating a new one.
 Please check there for general behavior.
-Stage update is without downtime.
+The workload is updated without downtime.

-*class* is optional, it not specified, the current class is used.
+*class* is optional - if not specified, the stage class is used.
 This is useful to revert manual `config` changes or to cause a re-start (depends on the workload if that works).

 Publish prints the variables modified by the command.
 Invoke with `-dryrun` to see this diff without actually changing anything.

-TODO: Publishing is refused if the user who built the image does not have access to all fault projects referenced by the image.

 Publishing is refused if your stage has expired.
 In this case, publish with a new expire value.

+TODO: Publishing is refused if the user who built the image does not have access to all fault projects referenced by the image.

 [//]: # (include stageArgument.md)